plasmoduck/indicator-synapse/README.md

 # Indicator Synapse

+For those of you who can't live without the useful indicator-synapse, it now works with elementary os loki :-)

 This codebase bundles the original [Synapse Launcher project](https://launchpad.net/synapse-project) code and retains its original license.
 It does not use Synapse's UI part and instead provides a Wingpanel indicator.

 ![Screenshot](https://raw.githubusercontent.com/tom95/indicator-synapse/master/screenshots/Screenshot.png)